 Who doesn’t want to get 2 exercise machines for the price of one?

-But that leaves many people wondering which model is best for them – the Hybrid Trainer or Hybrid Trainer Pro?
+But that leaves many people wondering how they are different.
+And which model is best for them – the Hybrid Trainer or Hybrid Trainer Pro?

-The Hybrid Trainer is the more affordable of the two – you can get it for under $400 with Free Shipping here – which is a fantastic price for an elliptical trainer-bike.
+The Hybrid Trainer is the more affordable of the two.
+Compared to the PRO model it generally comes in around $200 less with Free Shipping here.
 This makes it a more popular option for buyers on a budget.

 However the Hybrid Trainer Pro is super-affordable as well.
 You can get it here for under $600 with Free Shipping.
 And it does have several benefits that the regular Hybrid Trainer does not have.

-Proform Hybrid Trainer vs Hybrid Trainer Pro – Stride Length:
+Proform Hybrid Trainer vs Pro – Stride Length:

 Stride length is the longest point between the two pedals.
 Having a decent stride length on an elliptical helps to more fully work your leg muscles, giving you an overall more optimal, calorie-burning workout.